Penrith, New South Wales: European settlement

 The lockup at Penrith placed government law and order in the centre of the Evan district.
 This group of buildings became the point of contact for local administration for anything ranging from issuing publican's licences, holding inquests and church services.
 Although a magistrate had been appointed to Castlereagh in 1811, the Penrith lockup increased in importance with its promotion to a court house in 1817.
 A bench of magistrates was appointed: Sir John Jamison, the Reverend Henry Fulton, John McHenry and a military officer from the regiment stationed there.
 In 1814, William Cox constructed a road across the Blue Mountains which passed through Woodriff's land at Penrith.
 Initial settlement in the area was unplanned but substantial enough for a courthouse to be established in 1817.

 The post office was established in 1828, the Anglican church, St Stephens, was opened and consecrated 16 July 1839 followed by the Catholic Church, St Nicholas of Myra, in 1850.
 Two other prominent Penrith pioneers were Irish-born Thomas Jamison (1752/53-1811), a member of the First Fleet and surgeon-general of New South Wales (after whom Jamisontown is named), and his son, the landowner, physician and constitutional reformer Sir John Jamison (1776–1844).
 In 1824, Sir John erected the colony's finest Georgian mansion, Regentville House, near Penrith, on a ridge overlooking the Nepean River.
-Sir John established an impressive agricultural estate at Regentville and became a Member of the New South Wales Legislative Council.
+Sir John established an agricultural estate at Regentville and became a Member of the New South Wales Legislative Council.
 His grave can be seen in St Stephen's graveyard.
 Regentville House burned down in 1868 but most of its stonework was salvaged and used for building projects in and around Penrith.

 The first bridge, financed by local businessman James Tobias (Toby) Ryan was opened over the Nepean in 1856 and was washed away the following year in a flood.
-The railway line was extended to Penrith in 1863, a school was established in 1865 and in 1871 the area became a municipality.
+The railway line was extended to Penrith railway station in 1863, a school was established in 1865 and in 1871 the area became a municipality.
 It officially became a city in 1959.